connornishijima/SensoryBridge/README.md

 **Currently planned features are:**

-## Manual Color Selection

-Currently, Sensory Bridge chooses colors for you based on musical data, but an upcoming firmware update will allow you to hold the MODE button and adjust the knobs to manually set hue, saturation, and the color shifting at the edges of notes.

 ## WiFi Features

 Planned for Q1 2023 is a mobile / web app for iOS and Android that will allow users to remotely tweak their display from the couch!
 This will provide a way to adjust dozens of settings that otherwise couldn't be accessed through just two physical buttons.

-## Syncing Multiple Units Together

-A feature also based in WiFi capabilities, this will allow you to have two Sensory Bridge units that each study their own audio (think: placing them on top of stereo speakers), but synchronize color and all other settings between them in realtime, via an ad-hoc network between units.

 ## More Lightshow Modes

 Currently in development is a system of determining and synchronizing to the BPM of the playing music.
-Combining this data with the FFT could mean deducing time signatures, along with musical keys and chord progressions - just another avenue for providing an immersive show!
+Combining this data with the GDFT could mean deducing time signatures, along with musical keys and chord progressions - just another avenue for providing an immersive show!

 ![AUX PORT](https://github.com/connornishijima/SensoryBridge/blob/main/extras/img/15.jpg?raw=true)

-## Support For "DotStar" LEDs

-The screw terminal and accessory port also include a "CLOCK" line required for APA102 "DotStar"-type LEDs.
-By default, the firmware does not use the CLK line, and this ability must be enabled by modifying [system.h](https://github.com/connornishijima/SensoryBridge/blob/main/system.h) in the firmware.

-In the near future, holding the "MODE" button down while plugging in Sensory Bridge will switch between LED types.

 ## Support For Line-In Audio